Charlotte Emerick, RSW

 About Charlotte

-Charlotte is a Registered Social Worker (ACSW) with a Master of Social Work and experience supporting children, youth, adults, and families through mental health challenges, life transitions, stress, grief, and crisis.
+Charlotte is a Registered Social Worker (ACSW) with a Master of Social Work and experience supporting children, youth, adults, and families through anxiety, relationships, parenting, and neurodivergence struggles.
+She offers a supportive, collaborative counselling environment where clients can explore experiences at a pace that feels comfortable and aligned with their preferences.

 Therapeutic Approach